builders/builders.github.io/README.md

 # builders collective

-A gathering of people who are investing their collective time, energy and resources in the challenge of reimagining our social architecture.</p>
+A gathering of people who are investing their collective time, energy and resources in the challenge of reimagining our social architecture.

 ## imagine